-Children were to obey their parents; wives obey their husbands; community obeys their leaders, and elders.
+Children were to obey their parents; wives obey their husbands;

-Learning to obey was a lifelong process.
+Learning to obey was a life long process.
 An obedient person was respected and rewarded.

-- -Misconducts.
+Misconducts.
 There were taboos that the community observed.
 Failure to obey community laws resulted in punishments.
 The community did not allow stealing of livestock.
 Domestic animals were the most valued private property.
 Individuals owned livestock while land ownership was communal.
 There were many forms of punishment for stealing livestock and committing other crimes.
+For example e.
+Being covered with dry banana leaves and then set on fire.

-For example - a.
+- a.
 Payment of heavy fines to replace stolen livestock - b.
 Being beaten in a sack - c.
 Thrown down a hill - d.
 Cast out of community.
 Thieves and murders built their homes at the outskirts of the community.